Fethullah Gulen, exiled Turkish cleric, dies — reports – DW – 10/21/2024

 Gulen had lived in the US state of Pennsylvania since 1999.
 He was stripped of his Turkish nationality in 2017.

-The failed coup of 2016 resulted in tens of thousands of civil servants in various sectors being removed from their positions.
+The failed coup of 2016 in which some 250 people were killed, resulted in tens of thousands of civil servants in various sectors being jailed and removed from their positions.

+Turkish authorities have systematically dismantled Gulen's footprint in Turkey since the events of of July 15, 2016.

 More to come...